 Administration

 The administrative staff oversee the business and daily operations of the school.
 General areas of responsibility include finance, legal, outreach, enrollment, health, safety, marketing, logistics, and communication.
-A number of staff members are needed to achieve this, including an Administrative Director, an Enrollment Coordinator, a Registrar, a front Office manager, a Bookkeeper, and a Site Coordinator.
+A number of staff members are needed to achieve this, including an Administrative Director, Development Director, Enrollment Coordinator, Registrar, front Office manager, bookkeeper, and Site Coordinator.

 Administrative Director

-This role is responsible for overseeing the school’s operations and finances, largely through directing the administrative staff.
-The Administrative Director also acts as liaison between the Administration and other governance bodies and works closely with the Pedagogical Chair in managing relationships within and outside the school community.
-Similar to the Pedagogical Chair, the Administrative Director is an ex-officio member of the Board, is one of six members on the Executive Committee, and serves on several other committees related to the running of the school.
+This role is responsible for overseeing the school’s operations and finances, and the administrative staff.
+The Administrative Director also acts as liaison between the administration and other governance bodies and works closely with the Pedagogical Director in managing relationships within and outside the school community.
+Similar to the Pedagogical Director, the Administrative Director is an ex-officio member of the Board, is one of six members on the Executive Committee, and serves on several other committees related to the running of the school.

 Executive Committee

-This small group is tasked with regularly monitoring the overall governance and operation of the school.
-It consists of the four Board Officers, the Administrative Director, and the Pedagogical Director.
+This small group is tasked with regularly monitoring the overall health of the school.
+It consists of the four Board Officers, the Administrative Director, Development Director, and the Pedagogical Director.
 This regular contact between representatives helps operations align with strategy and provides a hub or bridge between the various governance entities.

 Board of Trustees